APPLICATION FAQs

 Why do you charge an application fee?

 The risk posed by vendors to both our clients events and our venues is significant.
-We thoroughly vet every new vendor.
+We therefore vet every new vendor.
 We also educate all new vendors on policies and the physical space.
-This requires time.
+Often, we require an onsite orientation.
+This requires time, which of course is money.
+Ask a lawyer about their billing methodology.

 What does the fee include?

-The application fee is for vetting a new vendor.
+The application fee is for vetting a new vendor for a single visit.
 It is not a refundable deposit.
-It is not a fee to get onto our approved vendor list.
+It is not a fee to get onto our Approved Vendor list.

 LIABILITY RELEASE (VENDOR AGREEMENT)